Presenting the People’s Artist: "The Art of Symeon Shimin"

 Art Without Limits

-Art Without Limits is a 501(c)(3) non-profit arts organization providing artists of any discipline with the guidance they need to thrive and flourish in their arts career.
-We believe in the power of the arts to transform lives and communities.
-Contribute to support this project:
+Art Without Limits, a 501c3 non-profit arts organization serving as fiscal sponsor for The Art of Symeon Shimin, providing artists of any discipline with the guidance they need to thrive and flourish in their arts career, believing in the power of the arts to transform lives and communities.
+Donate to support the book here.

 Mercury Press International was founded in 1991 to create and distribute inspiring, informative and entertaining articles, photographs and films.
-With work published in over 300 publications (including El Mundo, National Geographic Books, Geo, Focus, The Wall Street Journal and Stern); syndicated to millions through Tribune Content Agency (Chicago Tribune, LA Times, Miami Herald, Baltimore Sun, Seattle Times, AM New York, Newsday...); and translated into over 20 languages, the talented team at Mercury Press use their decades of journalistic experience to produce films, video, images and books for private, editorial and commercial clients as well as nonprofit organizations like Community Environmental Council, Gaviota Coast Conservancy, United Way, Direct Relief, Scholarship Foundation of Santa Barbara, Transition House and Pacific Pride.
-Mercury Press is proud to have won a World Press Photo award.
+Published in over 300 publications (including El Mundo, National Geographic Books, Geo, Focus, The Wall Street Journal and Stern); syndicated to millions through Tribune Content Agency (Chicago Tribune, LA Times, Miami Herald, Baltimore Sun, Seattle Times, AM New York, Newsday...); and translated into over 20 languages, the talented team at Mercury Press use their decades of journalistic experience to produce films, video, images and books for private, editorial and commercial clients as well as nonprofit organizations like Community Environmental Council, Gaviota Coast Conservancy, United Way, Direct Relief, Scholarship Foundation of Santa Barbara, Transition House and Pacific Pride.
+Their film Better Together has screened at four film festivals, winning two awards and finalist for two more.
+Mercury Press is proud to have won a World Press Photo award. http://www.mercurypress.com